stellar/stellar-cli/docs/soroban-cli-full-docs.md

 ## `soroban contract bump`

-Extend the expiry ledger of a contract-data ledger entry
+Extend the expiry ledger of a contract-data ledger entry.

 If no keys are specificed the contract itself is bumped.